 Meditation is often thought of as a religious practice, as certain meditation techniques involve the repetition of a mantra, which is similar to reciting a prayer.
 But there are other approaches that are totally non-religious and non-sectarian.
 One of India’s oldest meditation techniques, Vipassana means ‘insight’ or ‘seeing clearly’.
 It invites us to focus on physical sensations: from obvious ones, like hot and cold, to subtler … Continue reading Non-sectarian meditation

-Choosing a coach or therapist can be an important decision, financially and emotionally, and is therefore a little daunting.
+Choosing a coach can be an important decision, financially and emotionally, and is therefore a little daunting.
 It can also mark the beginning of a personal transformation journey.
 What are the qualities you need to look out for in a coach?
 First and foremost, you have to like them – the ‘chemistry’ is key to creating a successful coaching relationship.
-But if someone … Continue reading Qualities of a good coach
+But if someone doesn’t reveal … Continue reading Qualities of a good coach

 We hear and read about heartbreak everywhere – in movies, songs, books, articles – but not many people seem to talk about the end of a friendship.
 Yet, losing a close, long-term friend can be as upsetting as losing a romantic partner.
 There could be elements of shame at play, such as fear of being branded as immature for placing too much importance on the … Continue reading Signs of a toxic friendship